India-South Sudan Relation

 South Sudan was a part of Anglo-Egyptian administered Sudan from 1899 to 1955 under joint British-Egyptian rule.
 After two civil wars (1955-72 and 1983-2005), it became an autonomous region (“Southern Sudan” State) within Sudan.

-3. South Sudan gained independence from Sudan on 09 July 2011, following a referendum held in January, 2011.
+Following a referendum held in January 2011 South Sudan gained independence from Sudan on 9 July 2011,.
 India was one of the first countries to recognize independent South Sudan and the then Vice President Shri Hamid Ansari attended the Independence Day celebrations in Juba on 9 July 2011.
 Indian Consulate in Juba (which was opened in October 2007) was upgraded as an Embassy in March 2012.
 South Sudan also opened its Embassy at New Delhi in August 2012.
 South Sudan and India have always enjoyed cordial and friendly relations.

 Visits / Political Interactions

-5. The then Prime Minister Dr. Manmohan Singh met South Sudanese President H.E.
+The then Prime Minister Dr. Manmohan Singh met South Sudanese President H.E.
 Salva Kiir Mayardit in New York in September 2011 on the side lines of UNGA.
 Gen. (Rtd) V. K. Singh, Minister of State visited Juba in July 2015, as the then Special Envoy of Prime Minister to deliver invitations to South Sudanese President Salva Kiir and Foreign Minister Dr. Barnaba Marial Benjamin for participation in 3rd India Africa Forum Summit.
 He again visited Juba in July 2016 to coordinate and oversee evacuation of Indian nationals when civil war was at its peak in South Sudan.
-Shri V. Muraleedharan, Minister of State for External Affairs and Parliamentary Affairs visited Juba from 20-22 October 2021 for bilateral talks.
-The visit gave a fillip to India’s bilateral cooperation with South Sudan.
+Shri V. Muraleedharan, Minister of State for External Affairs and Parliamentary Affairs visited Juba during 20-22 October 2021 for bilateral talks.

-6. From South Sudanese side, President Salva Kiir led a high-level delegation to attend the 3rd India Africa Summit (IAFS-III) in New Delhi in October 2015.
+From South Sudanese side, President Salva Kiir led a high-level delegation to attend the 3rd India Africa Summit (IAFS-III) in New Delhi in October 2015.
 A bilateral interaction of the President Kiir with PM Mr Narendra Modi was also held on 30 October 2015.
 In March 2016 and July 2022, H.E.
 Dr. James Wani Igga, Vice President for Economic Cluster of Ministries participated in the CII-EXIM Bank “India-Africa Growth Partnership” Conclaves, with large delegations.
-The Speaker of Transitional National Legislative Assembly Jemma Nunu Kumba led an 18-member delegation including Parliamentary Affairs Minister Mary Nawai Martin to New Delhi in April, 2023.
+The Speaker of Transitional National Legislative Assembly Jemma Nunu Kumba led an 18-member delegation including Parliamentary Affairs Minister Mary Nawai Martin to New Delhi in April 2023.
+Hon.
+Dr. Jacob Maiju Korok, South Sudan’s Deputy Minister of ICT & Postal Service led the South Sudanese delegation to the World Telecommunication Standardization Assembly (WTSA) in New Delhi during 14-24 October 2024.
 Another 12 member delegation from the Committee on Finance and Economic Planning (COFEP) of Transitional National Legislative Assembly, Republic of South Sudan led by the Chairperson of Transitional National Legislative Assembly attended a benchmarking study tour hosted by the Lok Sabha Secretariat in February 2025.
-There have been several other Ministerial-level visits from South Sudan to India, mainly to represent South Sudan in various conferences, EXPOs etc most recent being the visit of Lt.
-Gen. Chol Thon J Balok, the Minister of Defence and Veterans Affairs to Aero India held in February 2025 at Bengaluru.
+Lt.
+Gen. Chol Thon J Balok, the Minister of Defence and Veterans Affairs attended Aero India held in February 2025 at Bengaluru.

 Bilateral Institutional Mechanisms